 The format of sciaponics — a framework — implies a readiness and even a need for its components (plant-growing, theoretical, artistic) to be pulled apart and introduced into new contexts.

 This book is evidence and the result of assembling the sciaponic framework.
 Its genre wanders from a garden log to a set of koans, from an involved review of amateur horticulture to speculative theorizing.
-The writing is designed to be virulent: it doesn’t just talk about sciaponics but offers everything you need to start your own practice — like manuals for growing cacti or breeding tree frogs.
+The writing is designed to be infectious: it doesn’t just talk about sciaponics but offers everything you need to start your own practice — akin to manuals for growing cacti or breeding tree frogs.

 You can get acquainted with one of the chapters